Gary McSpadden: Death

 McSpadden died on April 15, 2020, at the Cancer Center in Tulsa, Oklahoma, where he had been hospitalized for some weeks, having been diagnosed with pancreatic cancer earlier in 2020.
 He was transferred there from Cox Hospital in Springfield, Missouri, and before his death he suffered some severe complications including a stroke.
 He was buried in Woodlawn Cemetery in Nashville, TN, on April 21, 2020, near his parents, with a large memorial service at his Faith and Wisdom Church in Branson, MO.

 Awards and honors

 McSpadden was inducted into the Gospel Music Association Hall of Fame in 1998, 1999 and 2000.
 He was also inducted into the Texas Gospel Music Hall Of Fame in 1989.

+It was announced on April 15th, 2025 (5 year anniversary of Garys passing), that he would be inducted into the Southern Gospel Music Associations Hall of Fame in September at the National Quartet Convention in Pigeon Forge, Tennessee!